 Warning: include() [function.include]: Unable to access common/ctl_header.php in /fs/aa/users/c/t/ctl/public_html/resources-teaching/screencasting/index.php on line 11

-Warning: include(common/ctl_header.php) [function.include]: failed to open stream: Permission denied in /fs/aa/users/c/t/ctl/public_html/resources-teaching/screencasting/index.php on line 11
+Warning: include(common/ctl_header.php) [function.include]: failed to open stream: No such file or directory in /fs/aa/users/c/t/ctl/public_html/resources-teaching/screencasting/index.php on line 11

 - About Screencasts

 A screencast is a video capture of the activity on a computer screen, which may also include audio narration, that can be viewed on the Web.
 Screencasting is becoming a popular method of enhancing learning in both face-to-face and online or hybrid classes.
 With screencasts faculty can:

 - draw graphs with audio narration

 - give slide presentations accompanied by audio narration

 - demonstrate a computer application